Kathy Ainsworth: Death

 Early on the morning of June 30, 1968, Kathy Ainsworth and Thomas Tarrants drove to the home of Meyer Davidson planning to place a bomb on the side of his house below where they believed his bedroom to be.
 Ainsworth waited in their car while Tarrants attempted to blow up Davidson's home with a homemade bomb consisting of 29 sticks of dynamite.

 Los Angeles Times reporter Jack Nelson documented the payment of $36,500 by ADL director Adolph Botnick, acting as agent provocateur, to two Klansmen, Raymond and Alton Wayne Roberts, in order to set up Tarrants in an ambush organized by the FBI and local police.
 A bloody shootout took place, Ainsworth was shot in the neck and died immediately.
-A loaded pistol and a KKK membership card was found in her purse.
-Right wing literature from groups including the Minutemen and the National States Rights Party was found during a search of her home.
+A loaded pistol and a KKK membership card were found in her purse.
+Right wing literature from groups including the Minutemen and the National States' Rights Party was found during a search of her home.

-Tarrants survived numerous wounds and was sentenced to 30 years, but gained early release in 1976.
+Tarrants survived numerous wounds and was sentenced to 30 years in prison.
+The prosecution had sought a death sentence under a rarely-used state law regarding the criminal use of explosives.
+However, the jury declined to make a decision, and left it to the judge, who spared Tarrants's life.
+In 1969, Tarrants escaped from prison with two other convicts, Malcolm Houston, who was serving a 15-year sentence for bank robbery, and Louis Shadoan, who was serving a two-year sentence for child molestation.
+Shadoan was killed in a shootout with the FBI, while Houston and Tarrants later surrendered.
+Tarrants spent five years in maximum security for the escape.

+In December 1976, Tarrants, who had since become a Born Again Christian who had renounced his racist views, was freed under a work release program.
+Since then, he has preached against racism.

 The car's owner was identified to be Danny Joe Hawkins, a Ku Klux Klan hitman who had helped bomb Beth Israel.